 With the booming development of the tourism sector and infrastructure, and the nature jackpot, Nepal offers the best trekking regions in the world.
-Not only the trail here in Nepal is home to the 8 out of the 14 tallest mountains in the world but the trail also is home to the beautiful villages, full of lookout points, and lush forest filled with rhododendron, wildflowers, and many more.
+Not only the trail here in Nepal is home to 8 out of the 14 tallest mountains in the world but the trail also is home to beautiful villages, full of lookout points, and lush forests filled with rhododendron, wildflowers, and many more.

-Among the best trekking regions in Nepal the Everest and Annapurna regions are the top-rated popular trekking regions in Nepal.
+Among the best trekking regions in Nepal, the Everest and Annapurna regions are the top-rated popular trekking regions in Nepal.
 But you cannot afford to miss the unbeaten beauty of the other trekking regions in Nepal, which also offer equally stunning scenery and picturesque trekking trails that, carry you deep into the mountains.
 There are tons of trekking regions in Nepal, and choosing the best trekking regions for you is not an easy task to do so, here is a quick rundown of all the best trekking regions in Nepal.

 Everest region is challenging, yet the most rewarding and popular trekking region in Nepal.
 Home of the highest mountain in the world-Mt Everest (8848.46), including other peaks such as Lhotse (8511m), and Cho Oyu (8201m), the Everest region is on the bucket list of every mountain enthusiast, and trekkers for this is what dream are made of a type of a trek.
-Some of the highlights of Everest region trekking are a mesmerizing view of Mount Everest from the Kala Patthar, Tengboche monastery-the oldest and largest monastery, the world-famous village of Namze Bazaar.
-While trekking in the Everest region, it is important to prepare yourself for a trek to high altitude.
+Some of the highlights of Everest region trekking are a mesmerizing view of Mount Everest from the Kala Patthar, Tengboche monastery-the oldest and largest monastery, and the world-famous village of Namze Bazaar.
+While trekking in the Everest region, it is important to prepare yourself for a trek at a high altitude.
 Thanks to the excellent tourism infrastructure, comfortable trekking lodges, and hotels for all budgets, Everest region trekking is suitable all year round but March to May and September to December is the best time for trekking in the Everest region.
 If you are thinking of rewarding yourself with Everest region trekking then flying into Lukla, a tiny mountain airstrip is your gateway to Everest Region.

 Famous treks in Everest Region:

 We don’t have to say which the best trek in the Everest region is because we all know it’s none other than the Everest Base Camp Trek.
-The highest mountain in the world Mount Everest is enough to enthrall any mountain lovers.
+The highest mountain in the world Mount Everest is enough to enthrall any mountain lover.